This sign in a shop window was just too good not to take a picture of!

 In the world of craft, with the completion of an apprenticeship, a young man acquired the basic skills necessary to earn his living as a journeyman.
 Some say the origins of the word journeyman are in the description of skilled person who, not being the master of his own workshop, had to journey to find work.
 Others say the word's roots are in the French journèe… the period of one day, referring to the right for a man to charge a fee for his day’s labours.
 Either way, journeymen had earned the right to independently make their way in the world based on natural talent, and their developed skill set.

 A journeyman with strong practical talents, and a passion to develop his skills, would ultimately create his masterpiece, proving to his peers he'd mastered the skills of his trade.
-This journeyman metamorphosed
+This journeyman metamorphosed into a master craftsmen, and went on to further the technical advancements of his trade.

 The journeyman possessing both a mastery over his skills and the ability to express his self in ways unique to his talents, upon creating his masterpiece, became an artist.